Delores P. Aldridge: Awards

 Aldridge served as president of the National Council of Black Studies for two terms.
 She also served as president of the Association of Social and Behavioral Sciences.
 She also was chairman of the board of the International Black Women's Congress, where she organized international conferences aimed at discussing issues related to African women's health.
 She has received over one hundred awards.
 Aldridge received the Great Teachers of the Century award from Emory University.
 From the Association of Black Sociologists, she received the A. Wade Smith Award for Teaching, Mentoring and Service.
 In 2006, Aldridge received the Charles S. Johnson Award from the Southern Sociological Society.

-Aldridge has also consulted for over ninety governments, many major national and international universities, foundations, and corporations.
+Aldridge has also consulted for more than ninety governments, many major national and international universities, foundations, and corporations.
 Additionally, she co-chaired the 30th Anniversary Celebration of the Civil Rights Movement in Atlanta.

 Awards have been named in Aldridge's honor.
 In 2003, Emory University began the Delores P. Aldridge Excellence Award.
 This award recognize students that have committed themselves to diversity.
 In 2004, Clark Atlanta University began the Clark Atlanta University Graduate Research Award.
 Clark Atlanta University also bestows the Aldridge/McMillan Awards for Excellence.